Main content

 • HOPE (Helping Overcome Poverty's Effects)

-• Donations accepted on Saturdays 9:00 a.m. - 4:00 p.m.
-No afterhours donations!
+• Donations accepted only on Tuesdays and Saturdays between 10 AM and noon.
+No after-hours donations!
 Visit their Resale Store page for guidelines and more information.